jyrivallan/particle-lock-monitor/README.md

-# spark-lock-monitor
+# particle-lock-monitor

 ## Firmware

-Flash spark-lock-monitor.ino on your firmware updated Spark Core or Spark Photon.
+Flash particle-lock-monitor.ino on your firmware updated Particle Core or Particle Photon.

 ## Wiring